crispinprojects/speakingcalendar/README.md

 # Talk Calendar

-Talk Calendar is a personal desktop calendar for Linux which has some speech capability using its own built-in text-to-speech synthesizer.
-It can read out current day events and upcoming events (if required) at start up.
+Talk Calendar is a personal desktop calendar for Linux which has some speech capability using its own built-in speech engine for speaking dates, times and event keywords.

 It has been developed using C and [GTK4](https://docs.gtk.org/gtk4/).
 A screenshot is shown below.